 - Yellow fever: Check your vaccine status for other illnesses, such as measles, polio, or yellow fever.
 A vaccine against yellow fever is required to enter Bali when entering from a high-risk country.
 When coming from Saudi Arabia, you must prove a vaccine against meningitis.
 Please check the WHO statement on Indonesia here.

 - Malaria: According to the WHO, “malaria risk exists throughout the year in most areas of the five eastern provinces of East Nusa Tenggara, Maluku, North Maluku, Papua, and West Papua [...]”
 (WHO).
-Tourist areas, such as Bali or Java, are excepted.
-However, some mosquito repellent might protect you too.
+Tourist areas, such as Bali or Java, are excluded.
+However, some mosquito repellents might protect you too.

-- Dengue fever: Another painful disease and I talk from personal experience, is dengue fever.
+- Dengue fever: Another painful disease, and I talk from personal experience, is dengue fever.
 You can get it through bites from the Aedes mosquito, which is primarily active during the day.
-It is not much you can do except use mosquito repellent.
+There is not much you can do except use mosquito repellent.
 However, tests and treatment can get costly.

 - Traffic accidents: Scooter accidents in Bali are common, and Indonesia has the highest fatality rate for traffic accidents.
 In 2016, more than 31k people in Indonesia died in traffic accidents.
-In 2020 the rate was still more than 23.5k (statista.com).
+In 2020, the rate was still more than 23.5k (statista.com).
 According to the WHO, about 73% of the people involved in traffic accidents in Indonesia are motorcyclists.
-Additionally, every third person doesn’t wear a helmet.
-Although scooters are fun and give us freedom: Make sure you get health insurance that covers accidents, and: always wear your helmet.
-By the way, Bali is not the most pedestrian-friendly place, so better watch your steps.
+Additionally, one-third of people don’t wear a helmet.
+Although scooters are fun and give us freedom, make sure you get health insurance that covers accidents, and always wear your helmet.
+By the way, Bali is not the most pedestrian-friendly place, so be careful with your steps.

 - Air pollution: According to IQAir, Indonesia ranked as the 9th most air-polluted country in the world in 2020.
 However, Indonesia is a big country, and air pollution varies from island to island.
 The most polluted areas are Java and Riau.
 Let’s check Bali.
-The places around Jimbaran and Ubud are the most air-polluted regions in Bali, with an IQAir index of 73 for Jimbaran and 69 for Ubud (November 17th, 2021).
+The areas around Jimbaran and Ubud are the most air-polluted regions in Bali, with IQAir indices of 73 for Jimbaran and 69 for Ubud (as of November 17th, 2021).
 According to IQAir, Jimbaran and Ubud show moderate data.
-The best air quality can be found in Kuta, Bali, with an IQAir index of 12, stated as good air.
+The best air quality can be found in Kuta, Bali, with an IQAir index of 12, which is considered good air.
 For up-to-date data, please check this website.

 - Water pollution: Unfortunately, tap water in Bali is not the safest to drink.
 Due to agriculture, industrial waste, and domestic sewage, the water quality in Bali varies from place to place.
 The safest way to drink water is by using a water filter or buying bottled water.
 You can see the entire lab report here.

-- Food poisoning: The overall food quality in Bali is nothing to worry about.
-The problem is that the water, food, cutlery, and dishes are washed.
+- Food poisoning: The overall food quality in Bali is not a concern.
+The problem is that the water is used to wash food, cutlery, and dishes.
 Here are some tips on how to avoid the worst, e.g., Bali Belly (see next point): make sure plates, glasses, and silverware is dry before usage; drink only bottled or filtered water, and avoid drinks with ice cubes, as they might be made of tap water; wash fresh fruits and vegetables in salty water before usage; cut and peel fruits and vegetables yourself; avoid eating raw, uncooked, and ungrilled meat or animal products; avoid eating food at room temperature; have a look at the restaurants you eat, high turnovers are a good indicator for minimum quality standards.

-- Hospital stays: Reef burn, Bali tattoo, and Bali belly, better known as surfing accident, traffic accident, and traveler’s diarrhea, are everyday emergency situations in Bali.
+- Hospital stays: Reef burn, Bali tattoo, and Bali belly —better known as surfing accidents, traffic accidents, and traveler’s diarrhea —are everyday emergencies in Bali.
 First, you want to have some numbers handy, and second, you want to know where to go.

 🚴🏻♀️ How to stay healthy